serifonium/Horizon/README.md

 ### DISCLAMER: This does not apply to the current unfinished version of the game

 The goal of the game is to push further up to the north without being killed by the biters also pushing north.
+Place fabricators to craft buildings and machines to allow for automation for defense and reaserch.